Debbie Dean (singer): Biography

-After leaving Motown, Dean moved to Hollywood where she sang in local bands, and was under contract with the Trevaa label in Hollywood that produced and released the single "Take My Hand" ("Little Miss Righteous").
+After leaving Motown, Dean moved to Hollywood where she sang in local bands, and was under contract with the Treva label in Hollywood that produced and released the single "Take My Hand" ("Little Miss Righteous").
 She also appeared as an actress in several movies in the mid-60's, including "Hot Rods to Hell", "Hotel", and others.
 In 1966 she met Deke Richards (born Dennis Lussier) and was the vocalist in his band, "Deke and the Deacons," performing in various clubs in the Hollywood area.
 It was during this time Motown had begun setting up offices in the Sunset-Vine tower, in Hollywood.
-Based on Dean's friendship with Berry Gordy, she introduced Richards to him, and both Dean and Richards singned contracts with Motown in October 1966--Dean as a writer/singer and Richards as a writer/producer.
+Based on Dean's friendship with Berry Gordy, she introduced Richards to him, and both Dean and Richards signed contracts with Motown in October 1966—Dean as a writer/singer and Richards as a writer/producer.

-Dean and Richards co-wrote songs for the Supremes, Temptations, Four Tops, Smokey Robinson, Martha and the Vandellas, Edwin Starr, and other Motown artists.
+Dean and Richards co-wrote songs for The Supremes, The Temptations, the Four Tops, Smokey Robinson, Martha and the Vandellas, Edwin Starr, and other Motown artists.
 In 1968, her single "Why Am I Lovin' You" was released on Motown's V.I.P. label.
 The song has since become a Northern Soul favorite and popular in the U.K. Dean also recorded several tracks that remained unreleased at the time, but have since been released on various "unreleased" Motown compilations.
-Her song, Also, her single, "Billy Boy's Tune", recorded as Debbie Stevens in the late 1950's, has been released as part of a "Rock-a-billy" collection.
+Her song, Also, her single, "Billy Boy's Tune", recorded as Debbie Stevens in the late 1950s, has been released as part of a "Rock-a-billy" collection.

 She died on February 17, 2001 in Ojai, California.